Supernova rates and luminosity functions from ASAS-SN II: 2014-2017 core-collapse supernovae and their subtypes

 {European Southern Observatory, Alonso de Córdova 3107, Vitacura, Casilla 19001, Santiago, Chile\\ \and Instituto de Estudios Astrof\'isicos, Facultad de Ingenier\'ia y Ciencias, Universidad Diego Portales, Av.
 Ej\'ercito Libertador 441, Santiago, Chile \and Institute for Astronomy, University of Hawai‘i at Mānoa, 2680 Woodlawn Drive, Honolulu, HI 96822, USA \and Millennium Institute of Astrophysics MAS, Nuncio Monsenor Sotero Sanz 100, Off.
 104, Providencia, Santiago, Chile \and Department of Astronomy, The Ohio State University, 140 West 18th Avenue, Columbus, OH 43210, USA \and Center for Cosmology and AstroParticle Physics, The Ohio State University, 191 West Woodruff Avenue, Columbus, OH 43210, USA \and Department of Physics, The Ohio State University, 191 W. Woodruff Ave., Columbus, OH 43210, USA \and Department of Astronomy, School of Physics, Peking University, Yiheyuan Rd.
 5, Haidian District, Beijing 100871, China \and Kavli Institute for Astronomy and Astrophysics, Peking University, Yi He Yuan Road 5, Hai Dian District, Beijing 100871, PR China \and National Astronomical Observatories, Chinese Academy of Science, 20A Datun Road, Chaoyang District, Beijing 100101, China }

 \abstract {} {The volumetric rates and luminosity functions (LFs) of core-collapse supernovae (ccSN) and their subtypes are important for understanding the cosmic history of star formation and the buildup of ccSNe products.
-To estimate these rates, we use data of nearby ccSNe discovered by the All-Sky Automated Survey for Supernovae (ASAS-SN) from 2014--2017, when all observations were made in the $V$-band. } {The sample is composed of 174 discovered or recovered events, with high spectroscopic completeness from followup observations.
-This allows us to obtain a statistically precise and systematically robust estimate of nearby rates for ccSNe and their subtypes.
+To estimate these rates, we used data of nearby ccSNe discovered by the All-Sky Automated Survey for Supernovae (ASAS-SN) from 2014 to 2017, when all observations were made in the $V$ band. } {The sample is composed of 174 discovered or recovered events, with high spectroscopic completeness from follow-up observations.
+This allowed us to obtain a statistically precise and systematically robust estimate of nearby rates for ccSNe and their subtypes.